tomjmanuel/fog/README.md

 # Bay Area Clouds and Fog – GOES-18 Visuals for San Francisco

-![Placeholder for looping site demo gif](resources/fog-loop.gif) *Looping composite from fog.watch (replace this placeholder once you add the gif — instructions below).*
+![Placeholder for looping site demo gif](resources/fog-loop.gif)

 Bay Area Clouds and Fog continuously pulls GOES-18 ABI Channel 2 data for the Bay Area, reprojects it so you see the atmosphere straight above San Francisco, fuses it with a high-resolution basemap, and publishes the latest frames so the website can loop through recent conditions.